Selling books to save books at Charlecote

 Every time we look in detail through the books we find new treasures.
 Many of the books are full of handwritten inscriptions and annotations.
 These little notes were written by the members of the Lucy family as they read the books.

 Among the Racing Calendars and novels are some very special gems.
-Did you know that we have a Shakespeare Second Folio, an illuminated 14th-century Book of Hours and a copy of a work by Erasmus given by the author to King Henry VIII?
+Did you know that we have a Shakespeare Second Folio (rarer than the First Folio), an illuminated 14th-century Book of Hours and a copy of a work by Erasmus given by the author to King Henry VIII?

 We’d like to make these and other books more accessible to all our visitors.
 The best way to find out more is to come along to one of our regular Book Talks; you'll find more information on our What's On page.